codacy/pulse-user-docs/docs/cli/cli.md

         However, if you're using a monorepo the value of `system` should be the name of the component in the repository instead.

     Although the field `system` is optional, if you don't report this information you won't be able to filter the data on the Pulse dashboards.
 Events without a specified `system` will be grouped under a special system called `_unknown_`.

+-   When reporting deployments to Pulse you should use the field `teams` to associate each deployment with the list of teams that contributed with changes included in the deployment.

 ## 1. Installing the Pulse CLI